Is partial response good enough?

 According to a meta-analysis,

-The chance of response doubled in patients treated with adjunctive atypical antipsychotics vs antidepressant treatments alone (odds ratio=1.68)4,b
+The chance of response doubled in patients treated with adjunctive atypical antipsychotics vs antidepressant treatments alone (odds ratio=1.68)7,e

-HAM-D17, 17-item Hamilton Depression Rating Scale; MÅDRS, Montgomery-Åsberg Depression Rating Scale; MDD, major depressive disorder; SNRI, serotonin and norepinephrine reuptake inhibitor; SSRI, selective serotonin reuptake inhibitor; STAR*D, Sequenced Treatment Alternatives to Relieve Depression.
+HAM-D17, 17-item Hamilton Depression Rating Scale; MÅDRS, Montgomery-Åsberg Depression Rating Scale; MDD, major depressive disorder; PHQ-9, Patient Health Questionnaire-9; QIDS-SR16, Quick Inventory of Depressive Symptomatology-Self Report 16; SNRI, serotonin and norepinephrine reuptake inhibitor; SSRI, selective serotonin reuptake inhibitor; STAR*D, Sequenced Treatment Alternatives to Relieve Depression.

 Watch Dr. Jain discuss the prevalence of partial response